instructure/instructure-ui/packages/ui-scripts/README.md

 To build (babel transpile) a package to be consumed as a library:

-`yarn ui-build`
+`yarn ui-scripts build`

 To build (webpack) a package to be consumed as an application:

-`yarn ui-build --bundle`
+`yarn ui-scripts bundle`

 #### `clean`

 To clean out built/generated files from a package:

-`yarn ui-build --clean`
+`yarn ui-scripts clean`

 #### `modules`

-`yarn ui-build --modules cjs` writes commonjs modules to the lib/ directory.
+`yarn ui-scripts build --modules cjs` writes commonjs modules to the lib/ directory.

-`yarn ui-build --modules es` writes es modules to the es/ directory.
+`yarn ui-scripts build --modules es` writes es modules to the es/ directory.

-`yarn ui-build --modules es,cjs` writes es modules to both directories.
+`yarn ui-scripts build --modules es,cjs` writes es modules to both directories.

 If not specified, `modules` defaults to `es`.